 Policing and community safety face different challenges now to those that existed only five years ago.
 These are more complex and require different, more sophisticated responses.
 The environment has also changed.
-Most public sector organisations have less money and have, or are, redesigning services to manage with less, whilst aiming to maintain good outcomes.
-There have been improvements in what gets delivered in some areas, for instance, more victims of crime are now supported and supported better.
-Crime is rising locally and nationally and the types of crime are evolving.

-&lt;sup>1 Source: Staffordshire Observatory and Stoke-on-Trent City Council.
+1 Source: Staffordshire Observatory and Stoke-on-Trent City Council.

-&lt;sup>2 Source: Staffordshire Police human resources stock take report 31.03.18.
+2 Source: Staffordshire Police human resources stock take report 31.03.18.